gsychi/64CrazyhouseDeepLearning/README.md

 Information on the inner workings and the code breakdown can be found on the blog post [here](https://ftlearning.wordpress.com/2018/08/13/64-a-crazyhouse-learning-project/).

-Side Note: Parts of the code are yet to be optimized since everything is still in testing.
+Side Note: Parts of the code are yet to be optimized since project is still in progress.

 ## What is this?